The Playboy from Scotland

 WINE TIME

 Besides his consular duties, Veitch soon prospered especially in the wine trade.
 The Madeira Wine business was booming!
-Soon after the islands’ discovery in 1419, sugar cane was the main cash crop but that migrated west to the sunny shores of the Caribbean, Hawaii and Brazil.
+Soon after the islands’ discovery in 1419, sugar cane was the main cash crop, but it migrated west to the sunny shores of the Caribbean, Hawaii and Brazil.

-Fortified Madeira Wine quickly filled the gap and British merchants settled in Funchal to take advantage of the burgeoning export markets to North America, the West Indies and the UK.
+Fortified Madeira Wine quickly filled the gap and British merchants settled in Funchal to take advantage of burgeoning export markets in North America, the West Indies and the UK.

-Veitch being an industrious sort, also dabbled in the shipping supplies business, a spot of tea planting in the mountains and even a bit of smuggling on the side.
+Veitch being an industrious sort, also dabbled in shipping supplies, a spot of tea planting in the mountains and even some smuggling on the side.
 Allegedly!

 As Britain’s chief envoy, Veitch became an integral part of Madeira's cultural life.
 At the time, there were as many as 700 Brits living more or less full-time on the island.